dtu-act/deeponet-acoustic-wave-prop/README.md

 > main3D_train.py --path_settings <path-to-settings-file>`
 ```

-The parameters `<path-to-settings-file>` should be the path to the setup settings file.
+The parameters `<path-to-settings-file>` should be the path to the setup settings file explained in the next section.

 ## SETUP SETTINGS FILE
-To train and evaluate a DeepONet model, a setup settings file is required indicating what data to use, the neural network type and parameters to use, whether transfer learning should be applied, and more.
+To train a DeepONet model, a setup settings file is required indicating what data to use, the neural network type and parameters to use, whether transfer learning should be applied, and more.
 The setup file is a JSON file and looks like

 ```json
 {